 The study shows conserved lands on Virginia's Eastern Shore were associated with more than $230 million in economic activity in the region in 2016.
 The study looked at three sources of economic activity—organizations involved in land conservation; the aquaculture industry; and tourism focused on outdoor recreation.

 TNC and the U.S. Fish and Wildlife Service, along with the Commonwealth of Virginia and other partners have invested more than $100 million since 1969 to protect and restore 133,000 acres of coastal and mainland habitats.

-Through the Virginia Eastern Shore Conservation Alliance, the VVCR staff works with local, state, and federal partners, as well as private organizations, to conserve land in Accomack and Northampton counties.
+Through the Virginia Eastern Shore Conservation Alliance, VVCR staff works with local, state and federal partners, as well as private organizations, to conserve land in Accomack and Northampton counties.

 We have partnered with the U.S. Fish and Wildlife Service to add property to the Eastern Shore of Virginia National Wildlife Refuge, and helped develop the Cape Charles Bike and Hike Trail.